hmteditors/closed-hc-il18/text-reuse.md

 ## Avenues for Future Analysis

-- Research the connection between the multiforms and the Alexandrian editors
+- Further research the connection between the multiforms and the Alexandrian editors
 - Broaden the sample size by adding text reuse analyses of other Iliadic books
 - Run statistical analysis on other trends we've noticed over the years